marcodpt/tint/README.md

 If the tests do not pass in your browser, if you find any bugs, please raise an issue.

 Any syntax changes must be within the philosophy of this project.
-If you disagree, feel free to fork it.

 It's a very simple project.
 Any contribution is highly appreciated.